pippim/pippim.github.io/programs/mserve.md

    caption="mserve Synchronize Location.png"
 %}

-When the *🔗 Help* button is clicked you are brought to this web page.
+When the *"🔗 Help"* button is clicked you are brought to this web page.

-When the *✘ Close* button is clicked the window is closed.
-The same is true if `Escape` key is pressed or the window's *✘*
+When the *"✘ Close"* button is clicked the window is closed.
+The same is true if `Escape` key is pressed or the window's *"✘"*
 button is clicked.

-The steps below describe what happens when the *✔ Synchronize* button is clicked.
+The steps below describe what happens when the *"✔ Synchronize"* button is clicked.

 <a id="HelpSynchronizeActions"></a>